How to deploy your Web Application to Microsoft Azure using Visual Studio 2017?

 .net - This is the top level domain or TLD

-How to deploy Web Application to Microsoft Azure using Visual Studio 2017
+How to deploy to Azure using Visual Studio 2017

 Now there is one another deployment way in Visual Studio 2017.